DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 ---

+## Known issues
+Characters may take a long time (2-3 minutes) before generating an answer due to the multiple API calls required for the agents.

+---

 ## Credits & thanks

 - Built on the [MultiAgent BrainEngine for SillyTavern](https://github.com/DonBananas/MultiAgent-BrainEngine-SillyTavern) by **DonBananas** — the 6-agent biopsychosocial hierarchy, the anti-telepathy dual streams, and the Setting bypass are his design.